RealCabot/lidar_map/README.md

 Push CaBot slowly down desired mapping route (should see map start to form in rviz)

 After you've reached the end of the mapped route, run:

 ```
 rosrun map_server map_saver -f desired_map_name
 ```

 This command will save a `.pgm` and `.yaml` file of your map that can be used on the navigation stack.

+## Note

+This package's mapping part is directly copied from demo, thus containing many confusing and inaccurate parts in the configurations and launch files.